 We have a list of bishops, however, with the number of years they held office, which is preserved in the pages of Eusebius.
 If we start in the year 62, a number obtained by working backwards from 190, the approximate date of the accession of Demetrius, we find that it works out like this: Annianus (or Hananiah) 62, Avilus 84, Cerdon 98, Primus 109, Justus 119, Eumenes 130, Marcus 143, Celadion 153, Agrippinus 167, Julian 178, and Demetrius 190.
 Demetrius is the first bishop about whom we have any real information.
 Annianus occurs in legend.
 The rest are mere names.
 [1957:II.44]

 By pausing to observe each of those names, we have put each of them briefly into a chronological framework worthy of inclusion within a “Dictionary of African Christian Biography”!

 Clyde Curry Smith

-Bibliography (see link to abbreviations
+(see link to table of abbreviations below):

 GEEC 33 (FWNorris)

 Carrington 1957 The Early Christian Church, by Philip Carrington.
 Cambridge: At the University Press.
 2 volumes.